kdheepak/blog/content/23-technical-writing.md

 This is the reason Pandoc is great at converting from and to a wide variety of formats, and why it is potentially easy to support new formats as well.
 Pandoc is also constantly under development.
 We can use Pandoc to convert a markdown file, to a PDF, HTML or DOCX file for a technical paper.

 First off, you will need `pandoc`.
-You can get the latest version from their GitHub page [@_github].
+You can get the latest version from their GitHub page [noauthor_github_nodate].
 You may want `pandoc-citeproc` as well.^[__aside__: If you install Pandoc from a package, `pandoc-citeproc` should come pre-installed.
 However, if you want to use a package manager such as `brew`, you may need to install `pandoc-citeproc` separately as well.
 Just run `brew install pandoc pandoc-citeproc`.]
 You will also need \LaTeX.
 I've found that the following python packages are useful too.